MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-09-Six-Easy-Ways-to-Improve-Lab-Experiments.md

 > 5. Proceed with the lab activity as you normally would.
 > 6. While you are circulating around the room check in with students about the sections they noted with question marks.

-This simple text marking activity will help your students to make more meaning of the text and hopefull increase their understanding of the tasks they are performing.
-[Download a student friendly version of this protocal for printing or displaying]().
+This simple text marking activity will help your students to make more meaning of the text and increase their understanding of the tasks they are performing.
+[Download a student friendly version of this protocal for printing or displaying](https://www.teacherspayteachers.com/Product/Text-Marking-Protocol-for-Lab-Experiments-3485031).

 ### <a id="procedures"></a>Identifying variables in the procedures
 Some text